Shira Perlmutter: Disputed dismissal

-In 2020, she was appointed to head the United States Copyright Office by the librarian of Congress, who is the official overseeing that office since the creation in 1897.
-In 2025, Perlmutter was fired by order of the Trump administration.
-The firing came after Perlmutter and her office issued a lengthy report about artificial intelligence that is critical of arguments that the use of copyright material to train generative artificial intelligence might be fair use as conceptualized under the Copyright Act (17 U.S.C.) or existing case law, as claimed by those representing AI development firms that include Elon Musk's platform.
+In September 2020, Perlmutter was appointed to head the United States Copyright Office by the librarian of Congress, who is the official overseeing that office since the creation in 1897.
+On May 10, 2025, Perlmutter was fired by order of the Trump administration.

+The firing came one day after Perlmutter and her office issued a lengthy report about artificial intelligence, in which they criticized fair use arguments that support the use of copyright material to train generative AI as conceptualized under the Copyright Act (17 U.S.C.) or existing case law, as claimed by those representing AI development firms, including Elon Musk's company xAI.

-Perlmutter has sued to dispute the legality of the dismissal, as the register is appointed by, and responsible to, the Librarian of Congress.
+Perlmutter sued to dispute the legality of the dismissal, as the register is appointed by, and responsible to, the librarian of Congress.

 Congressman Joe Morelle criticized the firing, speculating that Perlmutter was fired because "she refused to rubber-stamp Elon Musk's efforts to mine troves of [copyright] works to train AI models".
 Other members of Congress, both Republican and Democratic, have pushed back at the Trump administration about its authority to take control of Congress' establishments.

 Earlier in the same week as the Perlmutter dismissal, the official who appointed Perlmutter to the office within the library, Librarian of Congress Carla Hayden, had been fired abruptly and without explanation by Trump, drawing similar criticism.
-As of 12 May 2025 new personnel for both positions have not been nominated.
 The Perlmutter lawsuit followed soon thereafter.

 On September 10, 2025, a divided three-judge panel of the United States Court of Appeals for the District of Columbia Circuit ruled that Perlmutter is entitled to continue to serve as the register of copyrights at the Library of Congress, despite the White House's claim that Trump had fired her, "because Perlmutter leads an agency that is housed in the Legislative Branch and her primary role is to advise Congress."

+On November 26, 2025, the Supreme Court formally deferred ruling on the Trump administration's request that this decision be stayed, thus allowing Perlmutter to remain serving.
+The decision on the stay was deferred while the Supreme Court considered the cases regarding the firings of Lisa Cook from the Federal Reserve and Rebecca Slaughter from the Federal Trade Commission.
+On June 30, 2026 the Supreme Court refused to issue a stay, leaving intact an order from the U.S. Court of Appeals for the District of Columbia Circuit which had restored her to her role while the litigation plays out.